PermX Lab

 I am still able to type and execute commands, just no clue why it vanishes, it seems very inconsistent.

 Back to gaining root access.
-After reading up about symlink, I was able to link the main passwd file and a temporary file and proceed to gain root access and find the flag.
+After reading up about symlinkarrow-up-right, I was able to link the main passwd file and a temporary file and proceed to gain root access and find the flag.

 The first line links the /etc/passwd file to my own temp file named passwd.
 The second line executes the only file I have sudo privileges for, which just so happens can change files permissions.
 The third line just adds a root level account called root3 to my file.
 After which I just hunted for the root flag!